POTANE VS2690 Precision Vacuum Sealer Review

 Overall Verdict

 The POTANE VS2690 is a sealer with a sharp internal contradiction.
-The suction score of 8.0 puts it in the same range as the Inkbird INK-VS01 and the FoodSaver VS-0160, and the control panel is one of the better-designed we've seen.
-But the crunchy food breakage is 42% -- among the worst in this review group -- and the sous vide test required three attempts before a clean seal was achieved.
+The suction score of 9.6 puts it as easily the most powerful sealer we’ve tested so far, and the control panel is one of the better-designed we've seen.
+But the crunchy food breakage is 42.2% -- among the worst in this review group -- and the sous vide test required three attempts before a clean seal was achieved.
 With no Gentle mode to reduce suction for fragile or moist items, the powerful motor becomes a liability the moment you step outside dry food sealing.

 The usability score of 8.4 reflects a genuinely pleasant day-to-day experience.
 Among the top-rated sealers we’ve tested at this price, the POTANE's performance ceiling is the issue.